jradick/coursera-getdata-013-project/CodeBook.md

 == Output Summary Data Code Book

+The output summarizes the data as follows:
+*  for each combination of subject and activity, there is one line of data
+*  each line of data contains a list of numbers, each of which is the mean of the corresponding feature variables from the original data for the given subject and activity.

-The result reduces to 66 feature variables, which can be grouped into 2 sets:
+The data of interest contains 66 feature variables, which can be grouped into 2 sets:
-- one set of X, Y, Z coordinate values, and
+* one set of X, Y, Z coordinate values, and
-- one set that is not broken down into coordinates
+* one set that is not broken down into coordinates

 The items are as follows.
 Entries in the table are the